 1. Flight Characteristics

-Establish a "normal."
+As with anything in network monitoring, it's important to establish a "normal."
 How does your network behave during normal operations?
 Until you know how things look when they are going right, you won't be able to respond effectively if something goes wrong.
-Continuously monitoring your network will give you a picture of its normal operation, and you can then calibrate your alerts so that they indicate significant (not trivial) deviations from your normal activity.
+Continuously monitoring your network will give you a picture of its normal, baseline operation, and you can then calibrate your alerts so that they indicate significant (not trivial) deviations from your normal activity.
 The more familiar you are with your activity baseline, the better you'll be at recognizing and responding to deviations.

 2. Weather Conditions